Adventures With B: Hermit Meadows in Rogers Pass

 In 1907, the Illecillewaet Glacier was known as the “most visited glacier in the Americas” but was called the Great Glacier.
 The name “Illecillewaet” is an Okanagan First Nations word for “big water” and referred to the river before being applied to the glacier.
 It gradually replaced “Great” and was adopted by Parks Canada in the 1960s.

 Time: 1.5 to 2.5 hours to the campground

 Map Reference: 82 N/5 Glacier, or use the Chrismar Rogers Pass map

 I’m not a gear nut so often just bring what I have in the van.
 For shoes I wore Black Diamond Sessions, which I’ve been using for most adventures lately.
 My pack was a Petzl Bug.
 Most of my gear relates to technical climbing.
 My water bottle was from a gas station in Golden, maybe Evian?
 I didn’t put on sunscreen, but I should’ve, and I left the bear spray in the car because of how crowded the area was.
 Phone photos from an iPhone 11.

-About Adventures with B: My late friend Anna Smith, who lost her life Himalayan climbing, once said to me after an epic we had in Chamonix where we got away unscathed: “Adventures with you are messy and unplanned but always fun and my favourite.”
-This weekly column will focus on skiing, hiking, SUPing, paddling, fishing and other adventures.
+About Adventures with B: My late friend Anna Smith, who lost her life Himalayan climbing, once said to me after an epic we had in Chamonix, where we got away unscathed: “Adventures with B are messy and unplanned but always fun.”
+This column will focus on skiing, hiking, SUPing, paddling, fishing and other adventures.
 A new alpine climb in 2020 was named in Anna’s honour, read about it here.